CelestialScripter/Hybrid-Based-NIDS-using-Machine-Learning/README.md

 This project is more of a prototype, than a final working product.

 # Model Used
-The Intrusion Detector is built using Decision Trees, Naive Bayes and Random Forest algorithms which is trained specifically for each individual type of attacks
+The Intrusion Detector is built using Classifier algorithms like Decision Trees, Naive Bayes and Random Forest algorithms which is trained specifically for each individual type of attacks

 # Dataset Used
 Dataset we used to achieve this goal is UNSW-NB15 dataset.
 Dataset contains network traffic data during normal traffic and during execution of different attacks.